If your DC limo service is top-notch, you’ll probably never realize what an impact they had on your wedding.

 You might also want to check out my post about which questions to ask when you’re hiring a DC limo service.

-6 Tips to Hire a DC Limo Service for Your Wedding
+Tips to Hire a Wedding Limo Service in DC

 The only reason this story even happened was because we had a cancellation that left two limousines open on a Saturday.